jr-robotics/RobSharper.Ros.IntegROS/docs/verify.md

 Step 2 is to verify the selected messages.
 IntegROS.NET builds on [Fluent Assertions](https://fluentassertions.com/introduction) to express your expectations.

+1) Call `Should()` on your filtered messages or a single message field.
+   This opens the world of fluent assertions and gives you access to an abundance of verification methods.
+2) Call an assertion method.
+   The assertion method lets your test fail, if the stated assertion does note hold.

+The two steps are discussed in the remainder of this section.

 ## Expectations start with Should()

 The `Should()` method starts a new expectation (Fluent Assertion).